toweringcloud/world-map/README.md

 # world-map
-streamlit v1.41 based world map service on population, production, consumption, disaster, and so forth
+streamlit v1.41 based world map service on population, economy, disaster and so on